Essential Extra Supplies for Chalk Couture Projects

 These wipes help to “reactivate” the sticky-ness on the transfer so you can use it again.
 Just remember NOT baby wipes!

 These were one little item that came in really handy.
-As you are making your project, you’ll find little areas that may need to be touched up.
+As you are making your project, you'll find little areas that may need to be touched up.
 A cotton swab dipped in water (but not too much water so that it puddles.
 Blot it on your paper towel before using) could be used to wipe away paste smudges.

 Board erasers are my new secret sauce!
 I'm not kidding!
 When it comes to taking paste projects off your surface, a board eraser saves the day!
 Here's how you use it.

 First, spray water on your chalk design that you want to remove.
 I like to let mine sit for a few minutes.
 Use the very helpful paste scraper to scrape most of the paste off.
 I then use the board eraser to get rid of any extra paste and it also removes any ghosting you may have had.

 I told you!
 Magic!!
 Now, just a couple more items that you need for your chalk couture projects.

 Towel & Microfiber cloth

 So, you may be wondering why did I list towel & microfiber cloth as one item.
 Well, Chalk Couture has a handy dandy little item called a Fuzzing Cloth.
 This item JUST so happens to be double-sided.
 There is a terry cloth on one side and microfiber on the other.

 Each side is important.
 The terry cloth side should be used to help “fuzz” your transfer.
 The Microfiber side is used to give your transfer a place to rest while it dries after you've cleaned it.
 You can read more about fuzzing cloths and why you need one as well as some great tips on cleaning your transfers.